Crock Pot Turkey Breast always comes out tender, juicy, and full of savory flavor!

 • Place the lid on the slow cooker and cook on low (times below) until the internal temperature reaches 160°F. Do not overcook.

-• Transfer the turkey breast to a plate and rest for 10 minutes.
+• Transfer the turkey breast to a plate and allow to rest for 10 minutes.

 Notes

-Vegetables are optional, however, they flavor the broth as well as lift the turkey out of the liquid.
-You can place the turkey breast on a small rack instead if you prefer.
+The celery, carrots, and onions add flavor to the broth and hold the turkey out of the liquid.
+Another option is to place the turkey on a small rack to ensure it roasts instead of stews.

-Cooking time will change depending on the size and shape of the turkey breast.
+Adjust cooking time based on the size of the turkey breast.:

-With a smaller turkey breast, the vegetables may not be tender enough in the time it takes to cook the turkey but they do add great flavor to the broth and the turkey breast itself.
-If you’d like to eat the vegetables, chop them and simmer in the broth on the stove while the turkey rests until they’re tender.
+If the vegetables have not cooked enough by the time the turkey is done, chop them and simmer them in the broth on the stove while the turkey rests until they’re tender.
 They can also be refrigerated and added to soups or stews later.

-Use the drippings or broth to add to gravy.
+Use the liquid drippings to make a gravy.
 If using a packaged gravy mix, use the drippings in place of water.

 Nutrition Information